DevBassam/Java-Projects/Contacts Note/Readme.md

 ## Contact Class
 The 'Contact' class represents a single contact and has the following attributes:
-- 'name': The name of the contact.
+- name: The name of the contact.
-- 'phoneNumber': The phone number of the contact.
+- phoneNumber: The phone number of the contact.
-- 'email': The email address of the contact.
+- email: The email address of the contact.
-- 'address': The address of the contact.
+- address: The address of the contact.

 The class provides getter and setter methods for each attribute.